MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 ### <a href="" id="settings"></a> What are the settings that MOs can specify in COSA?

 The settings are largely the same as what MOs configured in apndatabase.xml, with a few exceptions and new additions.
-For details, see the tables in [Planning your desktop COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).
+For details, see the tables in [Planning your desktop COSA database submission](planning-your-desktop-cosa-database-submission.md).

 ### <a href="" id="events"></a> What events trigger the application of new MO settings?

-Three events trigger the Windows provisioning engine to look for a change in settings:
+These events trigger the Windows provisioning engine to look for a change in settings:

 1. The insertion or removal of a physical SIM (change in ICCID)
-2. Reconfiguration of an eSIM (change in ICCID)
+1. Reconfiguration of an eSIM (change in ICCID)
-3. When the device boots
+1. When the device boots

 ### <a href="" id="SIMinfo"></a> What SIM information from modems does COSA use?